kimchicecream/kimchicecream/README.md

-Hi!
+Hi

-I am a software engineer with a background in mechanical engineering and computer science.
+I am a software engineer.
 Full-stack development is one of my core strengths, with experience building responsive, user-friendly interfaces and designing efficient backend systems.
-I built strong programming fundamentals during a two-year hiatus while working as a bartender, then sharpened my skills at App Academy using technologies like React, Node.js, and PostgreSQL.
 I take pride in crafting clean UI/UX and well-structured database schemas, and **I’m driven by my love for building, fixing, and improving real-world systems.**

 ### 💻 Tech Stack